• Skip to content

 2. Fayetteville State University

-FSU’s 100% Online RN to BSN is even more affordable than NCCU!
-On a full-time plan, you can complete the program in 2.5 semesters/40 weeks; a part-time plan of study would take 5 semesters.
+FSU’s 100% Online RN to BSN is not only affordable; it’s fast!
+On a full-time plan, you can complete the program in 2.5 semesters/10 months.
+A part-time plan of study would take 5 semesters.
 There are 10 courses—full-time students take 2 courses in an 8-week block (e.g. 4 courses per semester).
 The program starts in spring or fall.
 Clinical coursework (e.g. Community Health & Senior Practicum) can be completed in your home area.

 RN to BSN Scholarships in North Carolina